HP Envy: Discontinued models

-As of October 2012 the Envy 13, 14, 15, and 17 have been temporary discontinued.
+As of October 2012, the Envy 13, 14, 15, and 17 have been temporarily discontinued.
 The first of these models was originally released on October 15, 2009.
 All models have a standard battery that fits in the chassis as well as an optional slice battery that fits below the chassis, in each case promised by HP to more than double the battery life.
 Both machines are also constructed from layered magnesium and aluminum etched with a subtle design pattern.
 The slice battery adds about 1.5 inches to the laptop's height and 680 g of mass.
 However, it more than doubles the battery life.
 The AC adapter is also of considerable size since it must power the laptop and charge both batteries.